kaiorosa1/100-days-of-code/log.md

 **Thoughts**: This week in general has been so full and I didn't have as much time as I wanted.
 I'll try putting more hours next week.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/personal-portfolio-webpage-fcc/commit/2419982978bc6487ec3ccf052f1a204330c2cf9d

+### Day 28: February 23, 2019

+**Today's Progress**: I've worked on the Portifolio page and all the requirements are met.
+I'm now working to make it pretty.

+**Thoughts**: I've been learning so much with this projects.
+I understood Flexbox and media query which were very blurred for me in the beginning and now I finally understand how to use them in projects.
+The qualities of my projects are not the best.
+I've talked to a friend about this and he suggested me to look for more HTML and CSS projects to do or just to see the code.
+I think this is a great idea.
+I intend to finish it today the last project.

+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/personal-portfolio-webpage-fcc/commit/61b96806765e2796f7c8f7277784535a00869165